Andrew Goudelock: College career

-Goudelock played college basketball for the College of Charleston.
+Goudelock played college basketball for the College of Charleston, majoring in sociology.
 As a senior, he averaged 23.4 points and was the fourth-highest-scoring player in the nation.
 Goudelock's 40.7 percent three-point average was the nation's second highest; he scored 131 of his 322 three-point attempts.
 He was voted an All-America honorable mention by the Associated Press.
 On March 15, 2011, he scored 39 points, including shooting 8-of-15 on three-pointers, in front of a sellout crowd in the first round of the NIT Tournament.
 The Cougars were playing the Dayton Flyers in the first round of the 2011 NIT Tournament.
 The game, which the Cougars won 94–84, was Goudelock's last game at home in Carolina First Arena (now TD Arena).

 Goudelock became known for his tremendous range and his ability to hit three-pointers well beyond the college (and NBA) three-point line.
 One of Goudelock's breakout games came on January 4, 2010, against the defending national champions UNC, in which he hit a game-tying three with less than 3 seconds left and led the Cougars to an eventual 72–69 win in overtime at Carolina First Arena.

 Goudelock was the fifth-leading scorer in NCAA Division I for his senior year.
 During his four-year career, Goudelock appeared in 140 games, averaging 18.4 points, 3.3 rebounds and 3.0 assists per game.